abmmhasan/hosts-blackhole/README.md

 # Hosts Blackhole

-This is actually a collector repository.
-Several hosts file are collected from different sources on daily basis.
+If you are using any custom ad-blocking servers at home (like Pi-Hole, AdGuard etc.) or any servers that accepts ABP style or Host file style block list you can use ad list provided here.
+Just copy the link address from **Copy Link** column and add to your gravity source.
+Also, it'd be great if you can set up schedular to update on daily basis.

 ## List of Hosts Files

 Currently, 16 different variants from 4 sources are provided.
 All the file links, are direct file link to this Github repo.
+> Several hosts file are collected from different sources on daily basis.

 ### [OISD](https://oisd.nl/)